"...technically brilliant...", "...a rock-solid performance...", "...a flawless, beautiful sound ... without visible endeavour."

 Sumina gave performances as a soloist at venues like the Gasteig in Munich, Germany, which was broadcast live by the Bavarian Radio (Bayerischer Rundfunk), performed at the Minatomirai Hall Yokohama, the Yamaha Concert Hall in Tokyo, the Shenzhen Concert Hall in Shenzhen, China, the Eslite Hall in Taipei, Taiwan, the Mozarteum in Salzburg as well as at events like the Menuhin Festival Gstaad, Musikfestival Werdenberg and more.
 Her latest performances as a soloist were held in places such as the United States, Switzerland and Japan amongst others.
 Sumina's performances have also lead to radio broadcasting for DRS2 swiss radio.

-Sumina Studer is kindly supported by the foundation Ruth und Ernst Burkhalter since 2015 and is a scholarshipholder of the Gerd-Bucerius-Scholarship of the German Music Instrument Foundation.
+Sumina Studer is kindly supported by the foundation Ruth und Ernst Burkhalter and is a scholarshipholder of the Gerd-Bucerius-Scholarship of the German Music Instrument Foundation.

 Born in 1997 and raised in Zurich, Switzerland, Sumina Studer studied with Simone Zgraggen at the Conservatory of Zurich, moving on to Philip Draganov’s class ten years later.
 She completed her Bachelor's degree at the age of 21 with Prof. Antje Weithaas at the Hochschule für Musik “Hanns Eisler” in Berlin, Germany and currently is in the Master's program under the guidance of Sylvia Rosenberg at The Juilliard School in New York City.

 Additional studies have included the Verbier Festival Academy in Switzerland, the Sommerakademie Mozarteum in Austria, the Pablo Casals Festival in France and more with professors such as Pamela Frank, Ana Chumachenco, Aaron Rosand, Roland Vamos, Boris Kuschnir, Mihaela Martin, Pierre Amoyal, Ulf Hoelscher, Igor Ozim, Pavel Vernikov and more.